|Home > Meetings > Symposium FAQs|

 Do I need to register in advance?
 Yes.
 Garden Writers are encouraged to register as early as possible to ensure that you are not disappointed if an event fills up.
-Every year a few events such as the post symposium tours and the photographers early morning photo shoot reach capacity very quickly and some people are not able to participate.
+Education sessions are open seating and do not require advanced registration, but every year a few events such as symposium tours, post symposium tours, the photographers early morning photo shoot and possibly a meal function reach capacity very quickly and some people are not able to participate.
 In addition, there might be a small chance that other events, such as the private garden tours, can only accommodate a specific number of people because of narrow neighborhood roads or small garden sizes.
 Your early registration can help maximize the number of people that can participate in this situation.
 Also to help facilitate the overall planning for the symposium, the local arrangements committee and GWA meeting planner both need to know well in advance the number of participants expected at the symposium for meal planning, transportation, logistics, registration kit preparation, room setup and many more factors.

 Does the symposium ever sell out?
 No, but some events or tours may fill to capacity and a waiting list may have to be put into place.
 GWA tries very hard to accommodate everyone on the waiting list in the rare event that this happens.

 When available, the Photographer’s early morning photo shoot is a great opportunity to photograph a garden setting during the magical first light of the day.
 Be prepared to leave the hotel by bus before daybreak to get to the destination as the sun is rising.
 This is a small group event and numbers are limited.
 Breakfast and transportation will be provided.
 At the conclusion of the early morning photo shoot, participants will rejoin the main program.
 An extra registration fee is required for this event.